 Today, descend into half-mile-deep ZION NATIONAL PARK.
 “Zion” means a place of peace and refuge.
 Enjoy the colorful sandstone walls that rise thousands of feet above the lush greenery of the canyon floor.
 Later travel to the shores of Lake Powell, and join the optional cruise on the waters of America’s second-largest man-made reservoir.
 Overnight in the northern Arizona town of Page, located on the southern shores of magnificent Lake Powell.

-First stop this morning is the WUPATKI NATIONAL MONUMENT, one of several sites preserving pueblos (villages) of ancient peoples.
-Take time to imagine the past before visiting one of the five largest prehistoric pueblos, the Wupatki Pueblo.
-An afternoon arrival in Flagstaff allows time to explore an eclectic mixture of big-city culture and charming downtown atmosphere.
-Our journey continues to Williams, a picturesque mountain town with Route 66 as the Main Street and the gateway to the Grand Canyon.
+Visit NAVAJO NATIONAL MONUMENT, located within the Navajo Nation, and established to preserve three prehistoric cliff dwellings of the Ancestral Puebloan People.
+After lunch, SUNSET CRATER VOLCANO NATIONAL MONUMENT!
+Roughly 900 years ago, the eruption of this volcano reshaped the surrounding landscape.
+Afterward our journey continues to Williams, a picturesque mountain town with Route 66 as the Main Street and the gateway to the Grand Canyon.
 Enjoy one of the best preserved stretches of the Mother Road in America.
 Walk Main Street and you’ll find vintage neon on buildings that are preserved to their original character, and restaurants that have the character of the Route 66 heyday.

 Today, experience one of the Natural Wonders of the World and see the beauty and splendor of GRAND CANYON NATIONAL PARK.
 The day is free to enjoy the park at your leisure.
 Wander along the canyon rim for breathtaking views.
 For a once-in-a-lifetime thrill, take an optional helicopter flightseeing trip over the Grand Canyon.

-To experience the American West that’s been immortalized on the silver screen, journey across the Navajo Nation to MONUMENT VALLEY.
+To experience the American West immortalized on the silver screen, journey across the Navajo Nation to MONUMENT VALLEY.
 Situated on the Arizona/Utah border, the valley’s scenic desert vistas and iconic buttes have appeared in countless classic Western films.
 See the massive formations on a memorable 4-WHEEL-DRIVE TOUR.
+Then, on to Kayenta, or join the optional Navajo cookout for dinner, surrounded by red-rock canyons.

-Today, continue through Utah to the “FOUR CORNERS” region, where Colorado, Utah, Arizona, and New Mexico converge, and you can stand in four states at the same time.
-Next, wondrous MESA VERDE NATIONAL PARK, a UNESCO World Heritage Site, where you walk in the footsteps of Ancestral Puebloans and see their mysterious, centuries-old cliff dwellings.
+First stop this morning is MESA VERDE NATIONAL PARK, a UNESCO World Heritage Site, where you walk in the footsteps of Ancestral Puebloans and see their mysterious, centuries-old cliff dwellings.
 Spend time at the park’s museum and visitor center, depicting the story of these people who mysteriously disappeared almost 700 years ago.
 Afterward, head to Durango in the Animas River Valley, surrounded by the San Juan Mountains.
 Tonight, maybe explore the historic downtown.

 Travel north through the San Juan Mountains, stopping in Ouray, a small community nestled in some of the Rockies’ most rugged and towering peaks.
 This afternoon, visit one of America’s newest national parks: BLACK CANYON OF THE GUNNISON NATIONAL PARK.
 The unique and spectacular landscape was formed slowly by the action of water and rock scouring.
 No other canyon in North America combines the narrow opening, sheer walls, and startling depths that you will see here.

-Our journey continues through beautiful Buena Vista, a picture postcard town that has retained a Wild West charm and is nestled at the foot of the Rocky Mountains.
+Our journey continues through beautiful Buena Vista, a picture-perfect town that has retained a Wild West charm and is nestled at the foot of the Rocky Mountains.
 Continue to Colorado Springs, where the view from the top of nearby Pikes Peak inspired Katharine Lee Bates to compose America the Beautiful more than 100 years ago.
-Visit the GARDEN OF THE GODS, a city park that is a garden of towering red rock formations.
+Visit the GARDEN OF THE GODS, a city park that is a garden of towering red-rock formations.

-The trip ends today with guests departing on individual schedules.
-Transfers to Denver International Airport are included.
+Your vacation ends this morning.
 You can extend your vacation with extra nights and explore Denver further with a variety of exciting optional activities.